microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/sprite-motion-event.md

 . . . . . . . . . . . . . . . .
 . . . . . . . . . . . . . . . .
 `, SpriteKind.Player)
 ```

-## Student Task #1: increment position Y-axis (up and down)
+## Student Task #1: Increment position Y-axis (up and down)

 1. Start with example 1 (motionLR, or your own similar code)
-2. Add additional code to control the up down Y-direction motions using the controller
+2. Add additional code to control the up and down (`Y` direction) motions using the controller
 3. **Challenges:**
     * Add an `A` button event to move the sprite to the center of the game screen
     * Add a `B` button event to make the sprite "jump" (move) 15 pixels

-## Sprite Motion Velocity
+## Concept: Sprite Motion Velocity

 https://youtu.be/Gl0Y2sHY_MA